feihe/feihe.github.io/index.md

 ### <font color=green>News</font>

+- Jul 24, 2024: Our paper, titled \"On Temporal Verification of Stateful P4 Programs\", was accepted by NSDI 2025.

 - Jan 17, 2024: Our paper, titled \"Leveraging Datapath Propagation in IC3 for Hardware Model Checking\", was accepted by IEEE TCAD.

 - Dec 01, 2023: Our paper, titled \"P4Inv: Inferring Packet Invariants for Verification of Stateful P4 Programs\", was accepted by INFOCOM 2024.